 4) ACT & Pain

 Carl Graham and Fremantle Hospital Pain Medicine Team have created the STEPS programme, which is focused on teaching patients with chronic pain appropriate behavioural management as the foundation of treatment, before then adding medical, physio or additional psychological treatment as required by the use of physical therapy and training with a pilates ball amazon and other equipment that really help with this.
 STEPS is based on behavioural and ACT oriented principles and is currently being disseminated around Australia.
 In the future, Carl is interested in further developing the psychological components within STEPS-like interventions with an explicit RFT model of pain.

 5) Functional Contextual Medicine

 How medications work behaviorally is a key concern in CBS.
 Chronic health conditions involve difficult behavioral changes, making increasing psychological flexibility to allow valued health actions critical.
 Rob Purssey, a member of ANZ ACBS and an ANZ ACBS board representative, is a psychiatrist and ACT therapist.
 Rob tries to contribute to the ACBS community particularly in understanding Functional Contextual Pharmacotherapy.
 Rob is particularly keen to advance training to General Practitioners.
 He is Vice President of the Contextual Medicine Special Interest Group and presents at ACBS and ANZ ACBS conferences on Functional Contextual Medicine and FC Pharmacology.
 Below are several presentations that Rob has made at previous ANZ ACBS Annual Conferences and World Conferences reviewing the topic of functional contextual medicine.

-1) If you’re interested in using CBS in medical contexts, then we encourage you to join the ACBS Contextual Medicine Special Interest Group, the Special Interest Group for Nursing, or Special Interest Group for Pain.
+1) If you’re interested in using CBS in medical contexts, then we encourage you to join the ACBS Contextual Medicine Special Interest Group, the Special Interest Group for ACT in Primary Care, or Special Interest Group for Pain.

 2) There are great ACT texts specifically for Primary Care doctors: